Grab a sweater: Heating bills to jump as colder winter looms - NewsBreak

 Listings for these and other heating programs in each state can be found at benefits.gov.

 The biggest reason for this winter’s higher heating bills is the recent surge in prices for energy commodities after they dropped to multi-year lows in 2020.
-Demand has simply grown faster than production as the economy roars back to life following shutdowns caused by the coronavirus.Alex Murdaugh charged with taking insurance money in maid’s death
+Demand has simply grown faster than production as the economy roars back to life following shutdowns caused by the coronavirus.White House urges states to prepare to vaccinate kids ages 5-11

 Natural gas in the United States, for example, has climbed to its highest price since 2014 and is up roughly 90% over the last year.
 The wholesale price of heating oil, meanwhile, has more than doubled in the last 12 months.